How can recycling and going green save you money?

 But even if you can’t refill your favourite, don’t toss it straight in the recycling.
 Empty perfume bottles can be surprisingly collectable on eBay.
 Classic brands like Chanel and Jean Paul Gaultier are the most sought after, while others might only fetch a few pounds – but it’s still a saving not to be sniffed at.

 Even if you’ll never get round to making a mosaic from that smashed plate, somebody might.
 Instead of sending broken pottery, fabric offcuts and other household scrap to landfill, sell them online to crafters who can give your old rubbish a whole new lease of life.
-Old corks, jam jars and attractive tins are especially popular as wedding decorations, while even large quantities of cardboard toilet rolls have been known to sell on eBay and Gumtree.
+Old corks, jam jars and attractive tins are especially popular as wedding decorations.
+And even large quantities of cardboard toilet rolls have been known to sell on eBay and Gumtree.
 Which brings a whole new meaning to the phrase ‘feeling flush’.

 Give your grounds another round